What is mitral valve replacement?

 Generally, valve repair is preferred over valve replacement, although every patient is not eligible for repair.

-Why choose Ohio State for mitral valve replacement?
+Why Ohio State is the best hospital for mitral valve replacement

 The Ohio State University Wexner Medical Center offers both minimally invasive surgery and robotic heart surgery for mitral valve replacement.We offer integrated patient care provided by a structured heart disease team that includes cardiologists, surgeons, cardiac sonographers, interventional cardiologists and anesthesiologists.